Emergency and Administrative Suspensions

 When a student in Yale College is placed on an emergency suspension, the matter will be referred for disciplinary action in accordance with school policy.
 Such a suspension may remain in effect until disciplinary action has been taken with regard to the student; however, it may be lifted earlier by action of the dean or a delegate of the dean, or by the disciplinary committee after a preliminary review.

-In effect, an administrative suspension means that the student facing a criminal hearing voluntarily withdraws from enrollment and residence in Yale College with the understanding that he or she may re-enroll, through the normal procedures for reinstatement, only after the standing complaint has been considered in the normal manner.
-The decision to provide an administrative suspension resides solely in the authority of the relevant committee; even when a student requests an administrative suspension, the committee may decide to consider the complaint immediately.
+An administrative suspension is granted upon request of a student in situations in which the student faces serious criminal charges and in which action by the disciplinary committee might irreparably prejudice the student’s cause before the courts.
+An administrative suspension suspends a student from Yale College in the same manner as any suspension; however, it is without prejudice to the disciplinary review of the complaint against the student.
+In effect, an administrative suspension means that the student facing a criminal hearing voluntarily withdraws from enrollment and residence in Yale College with the understanding that re-enrollment, through the normal procedures for reinstatement, can occur only after the student’s disciplinary action has been considered in the normal manner.
+The decision to grant an administrative suspension resides solely in the authority of the relevant disciplinary committee; even when a student requests an administrative suspension, the disciplinary committee may decide to consider the complaint immediately.